 If you use submodules in your project, Buddy will fetch them alongside the main repository.
 Currently, the following protocols are supported:

 - SSH protocol – upon authorizing the Buddy Key

-For HTTPS submodules, make sure that the submodule is a repository within the same integration or it won't work.
-For example, if your repository is hosted on GitHub you can only use repositories from the currently synchronized GitHub account.
+For HTTPS submodules, make sure that the submodule is a repository within the same integration, or it will not work.
+In other words, if your repository is hosted on GitHub you can only use repositories from the currently synchronized GitHub account.